 This recipe incorporates a simple yet creamy sauce to cook them in so not only do they come out tender because they’re cooked under pressure but the sauce gives it an added yumminess. 😉

-How long to cook pork chops in pressure cooker?
+How long do you cook pork chops in pressure cooker?

 Like 10 minutes.
 Okay it takes maybe 10 minutes to build up to pressure so it is a bit longer than that.
 Think about it, that is just long enough to make your veggies and sides.